 Smythe, a Democrat who lives in Red Hook, oversaw her family’s construction firm, C.B.
 Strain & Son, before becoming executive director of the Beatrix Farrand Garden Association in Hyde Park.

 A former member of the Dutchess County Legislature, Serino was elected to the Senate in 2014, defeating incumbent Terry Gipson with 51 percent of the vote.
 She was re-elected in 2016, again defeating Gipson, with 55 percent.

 In other races, Rep. Sean Patrick Maloney, who represents the Highlands in Congress, will be one of four candidates on the Sept.
 13 ballot in the Democratic primary for state attorney general.
 (He is not facing a primary opponent for his seat in the House.)
 Dutchess County Executive Marc Molinaro will be the Republican candidate for governor on Nov.
-6. He selected Julie Killian, a former member of the Rye City Council, as his running mate for lieutenant governor.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+6. He selected Julie Killian, a former member of the Rye City Council, as his running mate for lieutenant governor.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.